-Results funded in part by the Moran Foundation (1-93-0066; "Selection of exon sequences that facilitate pre-mRNA splicing.") will be submitted for publication in Molecular and Cellular Biology.
+Results funded in part by the Moran Foundation (1-93-0066; "Selection of exon sequences that facilitate pre-mRNA splicing.") were recently published [Coulter, L., Landree, M., and Cooper, T.A.
+(1997) Identification of a new class of exonic splicing enhancers by in vivo selection.
+Mol.
+Cell.
+Biol.
+17, 2143-2150].
 A copy of the manuscript is enclosed.
 Support from the Moran Foundation is noted in the acknowledgments.
+In addition, some of these results have been presented at the following national meetings: